photoprism/photoprism-docs/docs/getting-started/docker.md

 The default port 2342 and other configuration values can be changed as needed, see [Config Options](config-options.md).

-Adding the `:ro` flag to a volume mounts it read only.
+To enable the read-only mode, add `-e PHOTOPRISM_READONLY="true"`.
+You may additionally want to mount *originals* with a `:ro` flag so that Docker prevents any write operations.
+Note that this automatically disables any features that require write permissions, like adding files via Web upload.

 Multiple folders can be indexed by mounting them as subfolders e.g.
 `-v ~/Example:/photoprism/originals/Example`.

 !!! info
-    Your image files won't be deleted, modified or moved.
+    Your original media files won't be deleted, modified or moved.
 We might later update metadata in [XMP sidecar files](https://www.adobe.com/products/xmp.html) to
     sync with Adobe Lightroom.
     A JPEG representation might be created for RAW, HEIF, TIFF, PNG, BMP and GIF images in order to render